mparno/fenics-web/source/about/index.rst

 Contributors
 ************

-The FEniCS Project is developed by researchers from a number of research institutes from around the world.
-The following research institutes contribute significant resources to the FEniCS Project:
+The FEniCS Project is developed by :ref:`researchers from a number of research institutes <team>` from around the world.
+The following research institutes contribute significant resources to the FEniCS
+Project:

 * `Simula Research Laboratory <http://www.simula.no>`__
 * `University of Cambridge <http://www.cam.ac.uk>`__